BS2004/WebCoursework/README.md

 The application uses:
 - Node.js + Express for the server
 - Mustache for templating
-- NeDB for data storage
+- Gray-NeDB for data storage
 - Basic session handling for login
 ---